Rami-J/COP4520_project_spectrograph/README.md

 ```

 ### Windows
-To build and run on Windows using Visual Studio open the solution Spectrograph.sln and download the Qt VS Tools extension.
-Then hit the green run button at the top to build and run.
+1. To build and run on Windows using Visual Studio open the solution Spectrograph.sln and download the Qt VS Tools extension.

+2. Navigate to Extensions -> Qt VS Tools -> Qt Versions
+and add the msvc2019_64 Qt version by browsing to its folder located in the Qt\5.15.2 folder.
+(Example: C:\Qt\5.15.2\msvc2019_64)

+3. Navigate to Extensions -> Qt VS Tools -> Qt Project Settings
+and make sure that Qt Installation = msvc2019_64 and Qt Modules = charts;core;gui;multimedia;widgets

+4. Then hit the green run button at the top to build the solution and run.

-The project can also be built and run using QtCreator just by opening the COP4520_project_spectrograph.pro file and configuring the build settings to build with the MSVC_2019 64-bit compiler.
+The project can also be built and run using QtCreator by opening the COP4520_project_spectrograph.pro file and configuring the build settings to build with the MSVC_2019 64-bit compiler.